FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/vote-style.md

 We highly suggest you do this without code as it also enables server-side validations.
 In the widget customization page, see the "Vote Style" section.

 [app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelector = '.vote-style'; selector = '.vote-style'; title='Change Voting Style' app-screenshot-end]

+Voting can also be disabled, see `Disable Voting` above the style options.